|

 "It is a long story, melmenya.
 My father caught him trespassing

-and imprisoned him and his companionsI do not know all the
+and imprisoned him and his companionsI do not now remember

-details but I am sure that Gimli would be only too pleased to
+all the details but I am sure that Gimli would be only too pleased

 Eowyn smiled.
 "How did he get out?"